The person at the center of this case

 Beyond the top three above — each detail below could be the thread that pulls this case open.

-Has Ignatova undergone plastic surgery or altered her appearance to evade detection?
+Has Ignatova undergone plastic surgery or changed her appearance?
+What does she look like now?

 Even the smallest detail could be the key to solving this case.